Margareta Mađerić: Member of Parliament

-In the 2015 Croatian parliamentary election, Mađerić ran as a candidate for the Patriotic Coalition, led by the HDZ.
-She was elected in the 1st Constituency and when Parliament resumed, Mađerić was named to the Mandate and Immunity Committee in Parliament.
+In the 2015 Croatian parliamentary election, Mađerić ran as a candidate for the Patriotic Coalition, led by the HDZ, and won a seat from the 1st Constituency.
+During her term she served as Chairperson of the Credentials and Privileges Commission and as member of the Interparliamentary Co-operation Committee, Gender Equality Committee and the Delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe.